jappeace/jappeaceApplication/content/failing-in-haskell.md

 This will tell you exactly what went wrong, while retaining most of the power of bind.
+It's fine to use `Maybe` if there is a single error case, but often this isn't the case.

 # Haskell specific tools